research-virtualfortknox/msb-client-websocket-c/README.md

 //empty function (without dataobject). provide client, function id, function service_name, function service_description, pointer to your function, a pointer to context data you want to be given to your function when called msbClientAddEmptyFunction(msbClient, "F0", "Function0", "service_description", &testFunctionEmpty, NULL);
-//function with simple dataobject (integer). provide client, function id, function service_name, function service_description, pointer to your function, datatype, data format, array length (0 if no array), a pointer to context data you want to be given to your function when called
-//to the response event functionality you must set the calling client as context pointer when adding the function msbClientAddFunction(msbClient, "F1", "Function1", "service_description", &callback_function, MSB_INTEGER, MSB_INT32, 0, msbClient);
+//function with simple dataobject (integer). provide client, function id, function service_name, function service_description, pointer to your function, datatype, data format, array length (0 if no array), a pointer to context data you want to be given to your function when called msbClientAddFunction(msbClient, "F1", "Function1", "service_description", &callback_function, MSB_INTEGER, MSB_INT32, 0, msbClient);
 ```